elixir-or-tools/exhort/README.md

 ### Compiling

-Exhort uses NIFs for intrfacing with the Google OR tools.
+Exhort uses NIFs for interfacing with the Google OR tools.
 This means that Exhort NIFs must be compiled using a C compiler and Make.
 The `Makefile` contains these instructions.
 It just needs to know where you have installed both Erlang and the Google OR Tools.
 It will use the environment variables you exported above.

 ```sh
 mix compile